 Expect the ’21 SEL, SEL Premium, and GLI Autobahn to again include VW’s Digital Cockpit, which replaces the conventional analog instrumentation with a driver-configurable 10-1/4-inch LCD display.
 It’s a conversation piece, but in our tests doesn’t add real value or enhance the driving experience.

-Interior storage space will remain a high point, with a spacious glovebox and center console, along with very generously sized door pockets.
-Trunk volume will again be an impressive 14.1 cubic feet, although the lid hinges probably will remain exposed and intrusive, ready to crush bags or boxes if you’re not mindful of how you pack.
+Interior storage will remain a high point, with a spacious glovebox and center console, along with very generously sized door pockets.
+Trunk volume will again be an impressive 14.1 cubic feet, although the lid hinges probably will remain exposed and intrusive, ready to crush bags or boxes if you’re not mindful how you pack.